nexentra/midgard/README.md

 Key Features:

-1) JWT secured user accounts.
+1) User-friendly Interface: Genesis-Dashboard offers a simple and intuitive interface for easy table management.

-2) User-friendly Interface: Genesis-Dashboard offers a simple and intuitive interface for easy table management.
+2) Easy to Deploy: Genesis-Dashboard is easy to deploy as the frontend is embedded with the backend and containerized with Docker.

 3) Data Integrity: We ensure data integrity by storing tables in a secure backend.